Patmansfield/StreamThreeProject/README.md

  ### Deployment:

  I carried out the deployment by utilising the online hosting Platform Heroku.
 After committing the code to the GitHub repository I then connected it to the Heroku app.
-It can be viewed at the following hyperlink (https://news-revolution.herokuapp.com/).
+It can be viewed at the following hyperlink [Stream Three Project](https://news-revolution.herokuapp.com/).